 The good news is you don’t have to!

-A year ago, I made the decision that I no longer wanted to do cold market prospecting, which actually ended up being the best thing I ever did – after that I’ve seen results in my business!
+A couple of years ago, I made the decision that I no longer wanted to do cold market prospecting, which actually ended up being the best thing I ever did – after that I’ve seen results in my business!

 Instead they should be thinking about helping the person they are talking to.
 What does she need?